SIDEBAR

 You may find the timestamp value returned by MySQL UNIX_TIMESTAMP() function 24 seconds grater than that returned by PHP functions and methods like strtotime(), mktime(), DateTime::getTimestamp(), Zend_Date::getTimestamp().

-PHP Regular Expressions and UTF-8
+PHP regular expressions and UTF-8

 Perl-compatible regular expression functions in PHP can properly work with Unicode strings.
 Just add /u modifier to turn on UTF-8 support in preg_replace, preg_match, preg_match_all, preg_split and other PCRE (preg) functions.
 This way you can parse strings with national characters.
 For example: